EU Defense Industry Transformation Roadmap: Unleashing the Potential of Disruptive Innovation

 22/12/2025

 This report is a strategic communication document released by the European Commission in November 2025, aiming to provide a systematic roadmap for the profound transformation of the European defence industry.
-The core issue of the report is to address the rapidly evolving threat landscape by drawing on the practical experience from the Ukraine conflict and fully unleashing the potential of disruptive technological innovation and new defence players, ultimately building an agile and resilient new defence industrial ecosystem to achieve the strategic goal of "Defence Readiness by 2030".
+The core issue of the report is to address the rapidly evolving threat landscape by drawing lessons from the practical experience of the Ukraine conflict and fully unleashing the potential of disruptive technological innovation and new defence players, ultimately building an agile and resilient new defence industrial ecosystem to achieve the strategic goal of defence readiness by 2030.